 During this time of isolation our club has decided to not hold meetings.
 Without our meetings we dont get the chance to share our projects and ideas with others in the club.
 I know during our meetings I get a lot of tips, tricks and techniques.
 To fill in the gap a little Ive asked members to email the projects they have been working on or are currently working on.
 I am posting them here and maybe even find some tips, tricks and things to inspire to post as well.
-I will continue to update as I get more pics and links.
+I will continue to update as I get more pics.
 Hope this finds you all doing well and enjoy.

 Rob sent this along.